 The Tragic Truth About The Kansas City Chiefs Football Team

-No doubt the weaving of apple pie mythology and fairytale romances has created an engaging tapestry that's made the Chiefs so irresistible.
-But like any individual or group, reaping the amenities of triumph without enduring the hardships of tragedy is statistically impossible, and in the case of the latter, the Chiefs have done more than their fair share of mourning.
-Granted, some of those heartbreaking losses were the result of old age, while several were due to circumstances beyond anyone's control.
+There's no doubt the players' backstories have helped make the Chiefs irresistible.
+But like any individual or group, the team has faced as many hardships as they have triumphs, and the Chiefs have done more than their fair share of mourning.
+Granted, some of the team's heartbreaking losses were the result of old age, while several were due to circumstances beyond anyone's control.
 But a few of them were so controversial that even the NFL had to stand up and pay attention.

 A promising running back died in surgery

 Sidelined by a knee injury in 1965, Hill went under the knife to correct the problem.
-But after the procedure, his body temperature inexplicably jumped to 108 degrees, resulting in a severe heat stroke that ended his life.
+But after the procedure, his body temperature inexplicably jumped to 108 degrees, resulting in a severe heat stroke that ended his life, per the Associated Press.
 He was 25.
 In a report issued two months after he died, doctors indicated that such a case was rare.
-Shocked over the loss of a major prospect, the Chiefs retired his No. 36 jersey and has since named its own rookie of the year honors in his name.
+Shocked over the loss of a major prospect, the Chiefs retired his No. 36 jersey and has since named its Rookie of the Year honors in his name.

 This Chiefs signee died before getting a chance to play

-At six-foot-three, weighing 210 lbs., Bruce McLenna was bigger than most running backs, but that's what impressed coaches during his post-secondary years at Hillsdale, Fenton and Staunton (Va.)
-Military Academy.
+At 6-foot-3-inches, weighing 210 pounds, Bruce McLenna was bigger than most running backs, but that's what impressed coaches during his post-secondary years at Hillsdale College and Staunton Military Academy in Virginia.
 His abilities earned similar accolades when he was drafted by the Detroit Lions in 1965.
-"He doesn't impress you too much running around in shorts in practice," noted Lions backfield coach Sammy Baugh, per Greater Flint Area Sports Hall of Fame.
+"He doesn't impress you too much running around in shorts in practice," noted Lions backfield coach Sammy Baugh (via Greater Flint Area Sports Hall of Fame).
 "But he looks good when they put the helmets on and things get rough.
 He runs pass patterns well in addition to being a fine runner.
 I'm pretty well sold on that boy."

-A knee injury abbreviated his rookie season with Detroit in 1966, before he was dealt to Baltimore and New Orleans, until he nabbed a spot on the Kansas City Chiefs practice roster.
+A knee injury shortened his rookie season with Detroit in 1966, and he was dealt to Baltimore and New Orleans until he nabbed a spot on the Kansas City Chiefs practice roster.
 The coaching staff shifted him to a backup role in time for the 1968 season, but sadly, fans never got to see the results of that promotion.
 Prior to training camp, while serving with the Missouri National Guard, McLenna was killed when the military vehicle he was riding in crashed into a ditch after a sideswiping collision with a car.
-"The accident was listed as a minor accident by the Missouri Highway Patrol at first," reported The Evening News, noting McLenna had a head scratch and a bruised shoulder.
+"The accident was listed as a minor accident by the Missouri Highway Patrol at first," reported the Associated Press, noting McLenna had a head scratch and a bruised shoulder.
 It later turned out he had suffered a broken neck.
 He was 26.

 A player drowned while trying to rescue three children